JiwanHur/ISTY/README.md

 ### occ_imgs and occ_msks
 We use occlusion images from [DeOccNet](https://github.com/YingqianWang/DeOccNet) and resize them to 600x400.
 The occlusion mask is a binary mask for occlusion images where 1 indicates occlusion and 0 indicates background.
+The occlusion mask can be created by simply thresholding the occlusion images.
+We generate the mask by converting the occ_imgs into grayscale and thresholding them with 229.

 ### test dataset
 The test dataset can be downloaded [DeOccNet](https://github.com/YingqianWang/DeOccNet), [Stanford Lytro](http://lightfields.stanford.edu/LF2016.html), and [EPFL-10](https://www.epfl.ch/labs/mmspg/downloads/valid/).